-- Break your students into groups and give them five or six letters each.
+- Break your pupils into groups and give them five or six letters each.
 They can then make flashcards by drawing pictures or finding pictures in magazines or on the internet.

-- Spell out your name, and then ask students to spell out their names.
+- Spell out your name, and then ask pupils to spell out their names.

 - Drill the alphabet around the class, forwards and backwards, picking letters at random.
 Repeat them over and over.Concentrate on the ones they find hardest, not just the ones they are sure of.
 Drill it until it is hard wired into their heads, so they produce it automatically and instantly.

 Use it as a homework or out-of-class exercise.
 But return to it throughout the term too, for revision and consolidation.
-You can surprise students and give them a quick test.
+You can surprise pupils and give them a quick test.

 Talk about the way the alphabet is designed.
 The aim is to have things unambiguous and as clear as possible under radio interference or other poor audio conditions.
 Talk about how easy it would be to mishear b for p – but not bravo for papa.

 Although all the words are all immediately recognisable to native English speakers, the idea is that they are also understandable for French and Spanish speakers.
 Notice the non-standard spellings.
 Alfa would normally be spelt alpha, which is not helpful for Spanish speakers.
 And note the end letter on Juliett which helps the French remember to pronounce the final t.

 For anyone who gets seriously interested in spelling alphabets, there is a wealth of background and history, including variants and previous versions dating back to World War I, at the online encyclopaedia Wikipedia: NATO phonetic alphabet